Multi-armed bandit: Variations

 A common formulation is the Binary multi-armed bandit or Bernoulli multi-armed bandit, which issues a reward of one with probability $p$, and otherwise a reward of zero.

 Another formulation of the multi-armed bandit has each arm representing an independent Markov machine.
 Each time a particular arm is played, the state of that machine advances to a new one, chosen according to the Markov state evolution probabilities.
 There is a reward depending on the current state of the machine.
 In a generalization called the "restless bandit problem", the states of non-played arms can also evolve over time.
 There has also been discussion of systems where the number of choices (about which arm to play) increases over time.

 Computer science researchers have studied multi-armed bandits under worst-case assumptions, obtaining algorithms to minimize regret in both finite and infinite (asymptotic) time horizons for both stochastic and non-stochastic arm payoffs.

+Best arm identification

+An important variation of the classical regret minimization problem in multi-armed bandits is best arm identification (BAI), also known as pure exploration.
+This problem is crucial in various applications, including clinical trials, adaptive routing, recommendation systems, and A/B testing.

+In BAI, the objective is to identify the arm having the highest expected reward.
+An algorithm in this setting is characterized by a sampling rule, a decision rule, and a stopping rule, described as follows: